moby/moby/docs/sources/reference/api/docker_remote_api.md

 `info` now returns the number of CPUs available on the machine (`NCPU`) and total memory available (`MemTotal`).

+`POST /containers/create`
+**New!**
+You can define the container's MAC address by providing a MacAddress key-value pair.

 ## v1.15

 ### Full Documentation